HadoopGenomics/Hadoop-BAM/README.txt

 See the Javadoc as well as the command line plugins' source code (in src/fi/tkk/ics/hadoop/bam/cli/plugins/*.java) for more information.
-In particular, for MapReduce usage, recommended examples are src/fi/tkk/ics/hadoop/bam/cli/plugins/Sort.java and src/fi/tkk/ics/hadoop/bam/cli/plugins/chipster/Summarize.java.
+In particular, for MapReduce usage, recommended examples are src/fi/tkk/ics/hadoop/bam/cli/plugins/FixMate.java and src/fi/tkk/ics/hadoop/bam/cli/plugins/VCFSort.java.

-When using Hadoop-BAM as a library in your program, remember to have hadoop-bam.jar as well as the Picard .jars (sam-1.76.jar and picard-1.76.jar, assuming version 1.76) in your CLASSPATH and HADOOP_CLASSPATH; alternatively, use the "-libjars" argument and handle it properly, by using Hadoop's GenericOptionsParser or Tool class.
+When using Hadoop-BAM as a library in your program, remember to have hadoop-bam.jar as well as the Picard .jars (including the Commons JEXL .jar) in your CLASSPATH and HADOOP_CLASSPATH; alternatively, use the "-libjars" argument and handle it properly, by using Hadoop's GenericOptionsParser or Tool class.

 ------------------
 Command-line usage